-The goal of this article is to inform both EU and non-EU citizens who are planning to make an investment in real estate in Poland of their legal rights.
-I also provide some advice with regard to purchasing real estate on the primary and secondary markets.
-Finally, I make foreigners aware of the importance of checking the Polish land register before making their final decision on a property.
+The goal of this article is to inform both EU and non-EU citizens, who are planning to make an investment in real estate in Poland, of their legal rights.
+I will also provide some advice with regard to purchasing real estate on the primary and secondary markets.
+Finally, I will make foreigners aware of the importance of checking the Polish land register before making their final decision on a property.

-According to Article 3 of the Act of 12 December 2013 on foreigners, a foreigner is anyone who does not have Polish citizenship.
+In line with Article 3 of the Act of 12 December 2013 on foreigners, a foreigner is anyone who does not possess Polish citizenship (1).

-Do EU citizens have the same status as Polish citizens when it comes to purchasing real estate in Poland?
+Do EEA/EU/Swiss citizens have the same status as Polish citizens when it comes to purchasing real estate in Poland?

 Therefore, citizens of Norway, Iceland and Liechtenstein, who are members of the EEA, can also buy property.

 This property may be in any form, be it a house, apartment, plot of land or forestry and agricultural real estate (subject to certain conditions pertaining to how large the real estate is).

 EU citizens don’t face any restrictions when it comes to buying real estate.
 It doesn’t matter whether their intentions are to live in, conduct business in or rent out a property.

 What about foreigners buying property in Poland who are non-EU/EEA/Swiss nationals?